 Laboratory to accompany BIO 311.
 Prerequisites: BIO 122/122L.
+Prerequisite or corequisite: BIO 311.

 315 Genetics 4 hours

 This is an introduction to the study of genetics using classical and molecular approaches.
 Topics covered include transmission genetics, replication of DNA, gene expression and control, and population genetics.
 Prerequisites: BIO 122/122L.